This post includes affiliate links.

 I have seen many people use the Suzette stitch for blankets, scarves and even mittens.
 I prefer using it for crochet bags.
 Not sure why, but it just makes the bag look so special and hard to make, even though it is super easy.

-If you try out this stitch once, you will properly want to use this stitch over and over again. if you want to learn more advanced crochet stitches, be sure to check out collection HERE.
+If you try out this stitch once, you will probably want to use this stitch over and over again. if you want to learn more advanced crochet stitches, be sure to check out collection HERE.

 Let me quickly show you where I used this stitch already, then I will teach you how to crochet the Suzette stitch.